Roman-Supernova-PIT/phrosty/README.md

 ## NOTE: If you use this, do a git pull every day.
 I change this almost daily.

-"phrosty": PHotometry for ROman Simulations.
-Help me figure out what the "ty" is from, or help me rename this package.
+"phrosty": PHotometry for ROman Simulations protoTYpe.

 Basic package for working with the Roman-DESC simulations, associated with Aldoroty et al. 2024 in prep.